 - Aggregating or linking to distributed collections of materials;

-- Identifying, developing, and testing financial / cost models that provide free online access to some or all of the Publishing Cooperative’s products, tools and/or other resources;
+- Identifying, developing, and testing one or more business models that provide free online access to some or all of the Publishing Cooperative’s products, tools and/or other resources;

-- Current sources of technical expertise and/or sharing technical expertise across editions.
+- Current sources of technical expertise and/or sharing tools and technical expertise across editions.

-Applicants must download and complete the NHPRC-Mellon Digital Editions Publishing Cooperatives Program Budget Formlocated at http://www.archives.gov/announcement/depc.
+Applicants must download and complete the NHPRC-Mellon Digital Edition Publishing Cooperatives Program Budget Formlocated at http://www.archives.gov/announcement/depc.
 After saving a copy of this form to your local computer or network, you will be able save and edit your entries.
 The form itself contains additional instructions.
 Provide specific budget figures, rounding to the nearest dollar.
 Cost share is not a requirement of this grant opportunity.

 The budget narrative should describe and justify the cost assumptions for each category and line item in the budget form.
 The budget narrative should not introduce new features of the project beyond what is presented in the project narrative.